guyroyse/deep-learning-like-a-viking/code/README.md

 Once you've got a model, you can start using it.
 The Flask application that let you enter runes is the same application you can use to detect them.
-So, start it up again if isn't already running:
+Start it up again if isn't already running:

     $ ./run.sh